 Next was into the body of the machine, so to speak, seeing the real inner workings of the building (it isn’t so glamorous!), before getting the chance to see an exclusive VIP lounge, and even go up onto the roof of the Elbphilharmonie!

 Something else that I also highly recommend is actually seeing a concert at the Elbphilharmonie.
 Tickets have to be booked in advance of course, so it takes a little organisation on your part, but it’s definitely worth it.
-My friends and I saw Anna Ternheim vs. the Kaiser Quartett and it was absolutely breathtaking.
+My friends and I saw Anna Ternheim vs. the Kaiser Quartett and their performance was absolutely breathtaking.

 If you want to know more about the various guided tours of the Elbphilharmonie on offer then you can check out their website here.

-Hamburg’s Record Stores & Flohschanze Flea Market
+Visit Hamburg’s Record Stores & Flohschanze Flea Market

 Another similarity between Manchester and Hamburg is the sheer number of independent record stores that operate within the city.
 ‘Vinyl tourism’ is continuing to grow in Hamburg due to both the density and diversity of record stores in Hamburg city centre (there are around 20 record stores currently in Hamburg).